 PhilosophyThe mission of FOAS is to promote free software, open access publishing, and reproducible research in statistics.
-We understand free software to be as defined by the Free Software Foundation: possible to run for any purpose, available in source code form, and free to modify and/or redistribute.
+We understand free software to be as defined by the Free Software Foundation: possible to run for any purpose, possible to inspect in source code form, and possible to modify and/or redistribute as long as these freedoms are preserved for future users.
 Open access forums for papers are, for us, defined as those that allow free access to all readers with an internet connection, and that invite contributions from authors without requiring the payment of fees.

 Most `open access' journals are only open to those authors able to pay fees (often hundreds or thousands of dollars) to submit papers.
 The result is scientific discourse in which the only parties allowed to speak are those who can pay, or who are specially waived in (e.g., due to citizenship in a developing country).
 FOAS seeks to support forums for the publication of results in statistics that are open access for both readers and authors.
 The Journal of Statistical Software and The R Journal are both open access in this full sense.

 Currently, the prime example of the free software we seek to support is R, the lingua franca of computational statistics.
 The source code of R is freely available online, and possible to modify, extend and distribute under the terms of the GNU General Public License.
 The base R distribution is also easily extensible with user-contributed packages, many thousands of which have been added to the Comprehensive R Archive Network.